 Opening Times: we know that opening times on Black Friday are often longer than normal, with many retailers opening their doors in the early hours of the morning.
 ‘Opening hours from 4.00am to 10.00pm’ is a Black Friday phrase we might hear quite a lot.

 Black Friday Weekend: retailers know when they are onto a good thing.
 Why limit a big sales day to just a Friday if you can extend it?
 And because of that, Black Friday has changed the meaning of the term ‘weekend’.
 Normally, this applies to Saturday and Sunday, traditionally the days when workers could rest.
-But Black Friday weekend means Friday to Sunday, or even Friday to Monday.
+But Black Friday weekend means Friday to Sunday, or even Friday to Monday when stores start running offers for Cyber Monday.

 There are many similar phrases shoppers can use to find out information from sales assistants.
 The normal way of starting such a question is with ‘Excuse me…’